 At the moment Hanken has four Deans (vice-rectors) with different areas of responsibilities: research and societal impact (David B. Grant), education and Rector's representative in Vaasa (Sören Kock), executive education and corporate relations (Kaj Storbacka), and programme and quality assurance (Maria Holmlund-Rytkönen).
 Their term of office is until 31.7.2023.
 The Deans are members of Hanken's management team.

-The Board appoints the Deans and the allocation of work is proposed by the Rector.
+The Board appoints the Deans and the division of responsibilities is proposed by the Rector.

 David B. Grant